 Table 2.
-Clear Causal Relationship Technical Demonstration Components Recommended for Tier 1 and Tier 2 Demonstrations
+Clear Causal Relationship Technical Demonstration Components Recommended for Tier 1 and Tier 2 Demonstrations.

-Tier 1 Demonstration Should Include Tier 2 Demonstration Should Include Comparison of the fire-influenced Comparison of the fire-influenced exceedance with historical concentrations exceedance with historical concentrations Evidence that the fire and monitor(s) meet Evidence that the fire and monitor(s) meet the key factor the key factors (#1 and #2) Evidence of transport of fire emissions Evidence of transport of fire emissions from fire to the monitor (one of these): from fire to the monitor (one of these): Trajectories linking fire with the Trajectories linking fire with the monitor (forward and backward), monitor (forward and backward), considering height of trajectories considering height of trajectories Satellite evidence in combination Satellite evidence in combination with surface measurements with surface measurements Evidence that the fire emissions affected the monitor (one of these): Visibility impacts (satellite or photo) Changes in supporting measurements Satellite NOx enhancements Differences in spatial/temporal patterns
+Tier 1 Analyses Should Include Tier 2 Analyses Should Include Comparison of the fire-influenced Comparison of the fire-influenced exceedance with historical concentrations exceedance with historical concentrations Evidence that the fire and monitor(s) meet Evidence that the fire and monitor(s) meet the key factor the key factors (#1 and #2) Evidence of transport of fire emissions Evidence of transport of fire emissions from fire to the monitor (one of these): from fire to the monitor (one of these):

+Trajectories linking fire with the monitor (forward and backward), considering height of trajectories Satellite evidence in combination with surface measurements Trajectories linking fire with the monitor (forward and backward), considering height of trajectories Satellite evidence in combination with surface measurements Evidence that the fire emissions affected the monitor (one of these): • Visibility impacts (satellite or photo) • Changes in supporting ground level measurements • Satellite NOx enhancements • Differences in spatial/temporal patterns

-3.6 Additional Clear Causal Relationship Evidence for Tier 3 Events
+3.6 Tier 3 Analyses to Support the Clear Causal Relationship